 Unfortunately, this only works if you start your Nuxt 3 application locally.
 The next chapter explains how to debug a Nuxt 3 application in a container.

-Debugging Nuxt3 in a Docker Container (exemplary with Lando)
+Debugging Nuxt3 in a Docker Container (example with DDEV)

 Step 1: Expose the Node debugger port inside your container to the container host